 Liberal Judaism is committed to two years’ learning after Bar/Bat Mitzvah, in which the group learns Jewish leadership skills and cements their bond together.
-We are piloting a scheme to use the Duke of Edinburgh’s Award programme as the framework for our social justice, volunteering and Jewish leadership skills.
+We use the Duke of Edinburgh’s Award programme as the framework for our social justice, volunteering and Jewish leadership skills.
 In the first year of KT we travel to join other Kabbalat Torah groups from across the UK, and in the second year of KT we go to Amsterdam for a long weekend.

 Liberal Judaism welcomes those who want to learn and commit to Judaism.
 Conversion generally takes a year of study alongside attending services.
 This culminates in an interview with the Liberal Beit Din (three sympathetic rabbis) and visit to the mikveh (ritual bath) to mark a new stage of Jewish life.
 The curriculum covers Jewish calendar and festivals, life cycle events that build a Jewish life, and important Jewish texts, from the Torah to contemporary Jewish thinking.
 We equip our conversion students with prayer-book Hebrew and the historical context of Jewish experience through the generations.
 Liberal Judaism is careful to honour the background, family and experiences of all those converting.
 Circumcision for men is encouraged but is not obligatory.
 Please contact our rabbi if you are interested.